saramadani/evaluation-test-AI-01/README.md

 * Summarize the dataset (check the dimension of your data, statistical summary of all attributes, class distribution...).
 * Prepare your data(check missing values, apply transformations if it's needed).
 * Make some visualizations(both univariate and multivariate plots).
-* Implement some models(more than three algorithms) and estimate their accuracy on unseen data.
+* Implement some models(**more than three** algorithms) and estimate their accuracy on unseen data.
 (Explain minutely the steps of models implementation)
-* Plot the ROC curves of each model in one graph to resume all True Positive rates of all models.
+* Plot the ROC curves of each model in **one plot** to resume all True Positive rates of all models.
 * Conclude.

 **Don't forget to ensure good code quality(comment your code, respect indentation, make your code clear and coherent..)**